StarConKW/starconkw.github.io/index.md

 ---

 <div class="lead pretty-links">
-StaCon is a two-day software engineering conference held at the **University of Waterloo**.
+StarCon is a two-day software engineering conference held at the **University of Waterloo**.
 Join us for two days of ten minute lighting talks about technology, computer science, programming, and the joy of learning about them!

-Our call for speakers is now **open**!
-Apply [here]() to be a speaker.
-We encourage you to apply, even if you've never given a technical talk before :)

 ## Where and When

-StarCon will be held at University of Waterloo, Mathematics 3 Building at 200 University Avenue West during January 6-7 2018.
+StarCon will be held at University of Waterloo in January 2018 (exact dates coming soon!)
 The conference will run from 9-5 pm on both days.
-Read more about our venue's accessibility [here]().

 ## Who Can Attend